matortheeternal/mod-picker/setup/Backend Setup Directions.md

 ![Screenshot](http://puu.sh/lJmz1.png)

 ### Step 10:
 Run a command window in any directory, and type "gem install rails".
-You'll have to wait awhile for it to fully download and install all required packages.
+You'll have to wait a while for it to fully download and install all required packages.

 ### Step 11:
 Go to the mod-picker directory in the mod-picker repo, open a command window, and type `bundle install`.
 This will install all gems (dependencies) that are missing.